Important notice – campus change This course will move to the Belfast campus. Students will change campus part way through this course. Find out more

 Access to Higher Education (HE)

-The entry requirement for this course is successful completion of a Ulster University validated Access route in Science/Technology with Overall 70% and 70% in Mathematics.
-Equivalent Mathematics qualifications considered for the Mathematics requirement.
+The entry requirement for this course is successful completion of an Ulster University validated Access route in Science/Technology with Overall Mark of 70% and 70% in NICATS Mathematics (Level 2).
+Alternative Mathematics qualifications acceptable to the University will be considered for the Mathematics requirement.

 English Language Requirements